ggmj92/web_mueve/FEATURED_ARTWORKS_GUIDE.md

 - The system enforces that only one artwork per artist can be marked for each purpose
 - If you try to mark a second artwork while another is already marked, Sanity will show an error message asking you to unmark the current one first
 - Both fields are optional - if nothing is marked, the system defaults to the first artwork
+- **Hotspot & Crop**: Both the hover preview and the artist page cards display images in a vertical format.
+The same hotspot/crop settings apply to both:
+  - **Hover preview**: 1000×1600px
+  - **Desktop cards**: 600×800px (3:4 aspect ratio)
+  - **Mobile**: Full original image is shown (no cropping applied)
-- **Hotspot & Crop**: The preview hover displays images in a vertical format (1000×1600px).
-For horizontal images, use the Hotspot and Crop tools in Sanity to control which part of the image is visible in the preview
+- For horizontal images, use the Hotspot and Crop tools to control which part appears in the vertical displays

 ## Technical Implementation